Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 Supported actions with Drives
 *****************************

-A Drive supports put, list, get, and delete actions.
+A temporary Drive supports put, list, get, and delete actions.

+A persistent Drive supports list and get actions (for now).

 .. code-block:: python